MultiMC/Website/site/content/posts/log4j-remote-execution.md

 2. **Fully restart MultiMC to make it load fresh version metadata.**

-    While MultiMC is running, it caches version metadata for that session.
-Restarting it will purge the cache and make it check the server for version updates.
+    While MultiMC is running, it remembers the descriptions of versions it has seen during that session.

+    Restarting it will make it check for updates to all those versions again.

 3. **Start all your instances in online mode at least once.**